 In some ways it is hard for her being a girl who prefers boy things (that’s how she describes it herself).
 Where there is a girls version and boys version of something, for example Kinder Eggs, she really struggles to choose which one to get.
 She currently attends Beavers which she loves.
 However if she goes on a sleepover with them, she won’t be able to sleep next to her friends.
 The girls are always put in a tent together.
 She is regularly mistaken for a long haired boy, by both children and adults.
 It doesn’t bother her but adults often feel embarrassed to have made the mistake.

-Birthday parties can be a problem.
+Birthday parties can be a problem when you’re raising a tomboy daughter.
 When it’s her birthday, parents who don’t know her automatically buy her traditional girls toys.
 She’s always very grateful but I know deep down she’d have preferred something different.
 At other people’s birthday parties, there are sometimes girls party bags and boys party bags.
 I know she would prefer the boys bag.
 I also know the parents have probably made up the right number for the gender split at the party so don’t really feel I can ask for a different one.

 I hope as she gets older she continues to feel confident wearing what she wants and being who she is and that the people around her, in particular the other children, continue to accept her for her wonderful self.

 The whole birthday party thing could be greatly reduced, if people would just look for gender neutral party favors, instead of looking for gender specific party favors.